freelawproject/bigcases2/ARCHITECTURE.md

 ## CourtListener API

 Big Cases Bot 2 uses [CourtListener's REST API](https://www.courtlistener.com/api/rest-info/) to receive news about new filings.
 It does this via [webhooks](https://www.courtlistener.com/profile/webhooks/), which are a new feature of the API.
-When a new document in a followed case arrives, CourtListener will POST a webhook to BCB2 with information about the document.
+When CourtListener learns about a new docket entry in a followed case, CourtListener will POST a webhook to BCB2 with information about the docket entry and documents associated with it.

 ## Database